 5 Designs We Love: Sustainable Packaging DesignsJuly 27, 2017 - by Matt Cannon

 Designed in part to help combat the problem of overflowing landfills, sustainable packaging is better for both the environment and your bottom dollar.
-By reducing the quantity of an item’s packaging and reconsidering the materials used in its manufacturing, CPG brands are able to diminish physical and financial waste.
+By reducing the quantity of an item’s packaging and reconsidering the materials used in its manufacturing, CPG brands are able to diminish physical and financial waste (and avoid one of the package design mistakes we mentioned previously).
 Most importantly, as illustrated in the examples below, sustainable packaging can also be functional, unique, and capable of instantly attracting customers.

 1. Tomorrow Machine